An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Abstract

 \section{Abstract}

-We prove a novel and general result on the asymptotic behavior of stochastic processes which conform to a certain relaxed supermartingale condition.
-Our result provides quantitative information in the form of an explicit and effective construction of a rate of convergence for this process, both in mean and almost surely, that is moreover highly uniform in that it only depends on very few data of the surrounding objects involved in the iteration.
-We then apply this result to derive new quantitative versions of well-known concepts and theorems from stochastic approximation, in particular providing effective rates for a variant of the Robbins-Siegmund theorem, Dvoretzky's convergence theorem, as well as the convergence of stochastic quasi-Fej\'er monotone sequences, the latter of which formulated in a novel and highly general metric context.
-We utilize the classic and widely studied Robbins-Monro procedure as a template to evaluate our quantitative results and their applicability in greater detail.
-We conclude by illustrating the breadth of potential further applications with a brief discussion on a variety of other well-known iterative procedures from stochastic approximation.
+We provide a general theorem on the asymptotic behavior of stochastic processes that conform to a relaxed supermartingale condition.
+The distinguishing feature of our result is that it provides quantitative convergence guarantees at a much higher level of abstraction and generality than is typically seen in the stochastic approximation literature, formulated in particular in terms of a general modulus $\tau$ that, on an intuitive level, captures an effective variant of the \emph{uniqueness in expectation} of associated solutions.
+Our convergence rate is highly uniform, depending on very few data beyond $\tau$.
+We then demonstrate the utility of our result as a unifying framework by deriving new quantitative versions of several key concepts and theorems from stochastic approximation, including the Robbins-Siegmund theorem, Dvoretzky's convergence theorem, and the convergence of stochastic quasi-Fej\'er monotone sequences, the latter formulated in a novel and highly general metric context.
 Throughout, we isolate and discuss special cases of our results which allow for the construction of fast, and in particular linear, rates.
+Various applications of our results and our general methodology to stochastic approximation are discussed, and in particular explicitly derived in related work of the authors.

 {\bf Keywords:} Stochastic processes, rates of convergence, stochastic approximation, proof mining\\ {\bf MSC2020 Classification:} 62L20, 90C15, 60G42, 03F10